guychenya/cognate/README.md

 Some AI models (like Grok and OpenAI's o1) can show their internal reasoning process before providing the final answer.
 This "thinking" content helps you understand how the model arrived at its conclusion.

-### How Claudish Handles Thinking
+### How Cognate Handles Thinking

-Claudish implements the Anthropic Messages API's `interleaved-thinking` protocol:
+Cognate implements the Anthropic Messages API's `interleaved-thinking` protocol:

 **Thinking Blocks (Hidden):**
 - Contains model's reasoning process